 How do I submit new medical evidence if there is a change in my condition?

-Any time there is a change in your medical condition—whether you have just submitted your disability application or have already been approved for benefits, you are required to keep the Social Security Administration (SSA) informed.
-Knowing when and how to submit new medical evidence is the key.
+Any time there is a change in your medical condition—whether you have just submitted your Social Security disability application or have already been approved for benefits, you are required to keep the Social Security Administration (SSA) informed.
+You will need to submit any new medical records to the SSA.

 Although you probably collected a great deal of medical evidence prior to submitting your initial disability application, chances are that several months will pass before you actually receive decision on your claim.
 Therefore, if your condition worsens or changes, you will have additional medical evidence to contribute to your application.